-In the years following my MS diagnosis, I also developed chronic urticaria and angioedema (chronic hives and deep tissue swelling) and irritable bowel syndrome (IBS).
+In the years following my MS diagnosis, I also developed chronic hives (urticaria) and angioedema (swelling in the deeper layers of skin, usually triggered by an allergy) and irritable bowel syndrome (IBS).
 Living with one condition can be hard enough, so what are the challenges when living with multiple, and how do I manage them?

 Coordinating physical and mental health support

-My hives/angioedema greatly impacted my self-esteem and confidence (as it affects the way I look), which has fed into my depression and anxiety.
+My hives/angioedema greatly impacted my self-esteem and confidence (as it affects how I look), which has fed into my depression and anxiety.
 I make sure my healthcare teams are aware of these issues.
-By being open with them, I’m able to have honest and more realistic conversations about management and treatment.
+By being open with them, I can have honest and more realistic conversations about management and treatment.

 When you live with multiple LTCs, chances are you're taking a lot of medications.
-To make things easier, I make sure all my prescriptions are dispensed by the same pharmacy.
-They have my notes on their system and can see all the medications I’m taking.
-They’re also able to record if I need a certain brand, specific dosage requirements and can check that there will be no interactions with other medications I’m taking.
-I’ve developed a personal connection with the staff there, so they know who I am if I pop in or call with a query.
+To make things easier, I ensure all my prescriptions are dispensed by the same pharmacy.
+They have my notes on their system and can see all my medications, include the specific brands I need, dosages, and any potential drug interactions.

 Setting reminders is also a must for me.
 At least one of my medications needs to be taken at the same time every day, so I have alarms set on my phone.
 I keep checking throughout the day as it helps me keep track of what I still need to take.

-Most importantly, I can share the calendar with the rest of my family, and I can cross-reference against other calendars.
-It makes it easier for everyone to see where I'm supposed to be and when, and for me to coordinate getting help from my parents with transport.
+Most importantly, I can share the calendar with the rest of my family and cross-reference it against other schedules.
+It makes it easier for everyone to see where I'm supposed to be and when and for me to coordinate getting help from my parents with transport.